Scoot1t/DATA3402FinalProject/README.md

 ## Overview

 The task of this challence is to use observations of different mushrooms and their characteristics to determine whether or not we can predict if a mushroom is poisonous by its features alone.
 In the notebook, we initially trained a Random Forest Classifier model as it helps prevent overfitting, making the model more likely to be accurate.
 The Random Forest model returned a score of 1.0, or 100%, which then prompted two more models (Logistic Regression and Neural Network) to be trained to see if the data was overtrained in the Random Forest model.
 The Logistic Regression model and the Neural Network model both returned scores of 1.0 as well.
-This implies that the model was correct and the answer to this dataset was quite straightforward.
+Since all models returned scores of 100%, it was possible that there was a problem with the input, but after checking the data over, it was determined that the models were accurate.

 ## Summary of Workdone